Artists

 I create analogue, digital and mixed-media collages.
 Using photographs, newspaper clippings, drawings, materials, found objects and the digital transformation of analogue material, I create works that captivate, irritate, and fascinate with their strong visual messages.

-I love every part of the process, from the search for images, the intricate cutting, tearing, or folding of the paper, the assembling and arranging to the documentation.
 The experimental process is inspired by surprisingly seen objects and colors.
 On the one hand, I address social problems; on the other, the combination of exciting motifs and materials unfolds a dynamic that leads to another world.

 Lars Plessentin